jbibtex/jbibtex/README.md

 org.jbibtex.BibTeXDatabase database = bibtexParser.parse(reader);
 ```

-BibTeX parser performs automatic string constants and crossref field resolution.
+BibTeX parser performs automatic string constants and crossref fields resolution.
 The default behavior is to prohibit unresolved references by throwing an unchecked exception `org.jbibtex.ObjectResolutionException`.
 The default behavior can be overriden as follows:
 ```java
 org.jbibtex.BibTeXParser bibtexParser = new org.jbibtex.BibTeXParser(){